 What is it about him that drew you to him?

 His playing is still my favorite playing in the world, for a cellist.
 He still inspires me the most in my lessons and he has so much knowledge that I felt like I was missing in my playing.
-I was so used to playing and being a musician, since it had been 15 years since I started playing cello.
+I was so used to playing and being a musician, since I had been playing the cello for 15 years at that point.
 I wasn’t really motivated, but he totally changed my musical life.
 I didn’t think it would be easy to meet someone motivates you that much when you’re already old for a student.
 He totally refreshed me, and I’ve developed many good aspects of my playing that I’m still applying.

-You’re performing in Musical Encounter Interactive this week for hundreds of elementary school students.
+You’re performing in the Musical Encounter Interactive drama production this week for hundreds of elementary school students.
 What has that been like?

 This is my very first acting experience ever, including in Korean.
 It’s been a huge challenge for me and I appreciate that they gave me the chance.
 They actually trust me and encourage me.
 It’s an unforgettable experience.